Table of Contents

 I love the little jingle that plays at the end of the round, though.

 The main thing you buy in this game is coins.
 You need the coins to keep on using boosters and powerups often.
 The prices seem similar to what I expect from mobile games.
-You the most coins by spending the most money.
+You get more coins by spending the most money.

 You can get some coins for free.
 The game gives a daily gift every day.
 You can watch videos to earn coins.
 You also earn a tiny amount of coins at the end of each round.